ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 #### Configure your vRack

 In this step, we are configuring the vRack, a private virtual network provided by OVHcloud.
 The vRack allows you to interconnect multiple instances or servers within a Public Cloud environment, ensuring network isolation while maintaining secure communication.
-By adding your Public Cloud project and your IP block to the same vRack, you can enable your SNS instances to communicate securely, while keeping full control over IP address management.
+By adding your Public Cloud project and your Additional IP block to the same vRack, you can enable your SNS instances to communicate securely, while keeping full control over IP address management.
+Private vRack network also allows you to secure Baremetal Cloud servers or Private Cloud VMs with security appliance deployed on top of Public Cloud.

-**Add your public cloud project and your IP block to the same vRack**
+**Add your public cloud project and your Additional IP block to the same vRack**

 In this guide sample, the IP block is `147.135.161.152/29`.
 We use the first usable IP `147.135.161.153` for the first instance of SNS and use temporally the second usable IP `147.135.161.154` for the second SNS.